PeterTechNerd/Arduino/README.md

 # Arduino
-my code for Arduino and peripherals
+My code for Arduino and peripherals